Should I disclose that I have a disability during the admission process?

 If a student is in need of a classroom accommodation, they are responsible for providing their professors with their accommodation letter, provided by the ODR office.
 The accommodation letter does not disclose the reason an accommodation is needed.
 Details specific to disability or impact are only shared if the student provides this information.
 ODR staff work with students (at their request) to assist with the self-disclosure process.

-Am I eligible for a substitution of the foreign language requirement?
+Am I eligible for a substitution of the second language requirement?

 Can ODR provide me copies of the documentation I provided as part of my registration for services?